Sara Hauber

 • If you find a couple of suitable teachers and have found email addresses or phone numbers for them, go ahead and contact them.
 Tell them your interests and see if they will talk with you about their classes and teaching methods.
 Teachers suitable for beginners will include modifications of poses for beginners, will be careful to assist newcomers with poses, and will do a lot of explaining so beginners know why and how to do each pose or breathing exercise.
 Their focus is on helping you get inside your body, understand what you're doing, and also feel unselfconscious as you embark on this brand new journey into yoga.

 Once you've spoken with a few teachers and feel confident about trying one of their classes, go for it!
-Just remember, if you have back pain or if you're a really flexible woman already (I don't worry about men being too flexible, just because of hormone balance), be sure you read this piece about how your flexibility can be a detriment to a painless yoga practice.
-You'll also want to check out my post on CareerGirlNetwork.com explaining how to pick the right type of yoga class for your goals and your body.
+Just remember, if you have back pain or if you're a really flexible woman already (I don't worry about men being too flexible, just because of hormone balance), be sure your teacher understands how important strength training is to your practice.

 Have fun planning your entry into the beautiful world of yoga!
 If I can answer any questions from beginners out there, please post them here.
 I'm happy to help you find just the right practice for you.